HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/user_guide.rst

 depending on the required processing steps.
 Each step takes in input a database containg oligo sequences and returns a database with the same structure.

+For more detailed infomration look at teh toutorial in the next section.

 Oligos DB
 ---------